andrewt3000/howToProgram/cli.md

 **What is the Command-line interface (cli)?**
 The command line is a [shell](https://en.wikipedia.org/wiki/Shell_(computing)).
 It's a text based user interface that allows access to operating system functions such as:
 1. run computer programs
-2. navigate the file system
+2. navigate and modify the file system

 **Why is the cli important to computer programmers?**
 1. There are many programming tools that are designed to run from the command line.
 Examples include: